Bestinvest Logo

 Written by Tom White

 The shift to renewable energy has been quietly underway for some time.
-Take a walk in the British countryside or along our coast and you’re likely to have spotted some of the numerous wind turbines that are springing up across our landscape and seas.
-Solar parks are less common, but even city-dwellers can spot solar panels on the rooftops of houses and increasingly of businesses – Tesco has begun putting solar panels on its stores as part of a commitment to generate 100% of its power from renewables by 2030.
+Take a walk in the British countryside or along our coast and you’re likely to have spotted some of the many wind turbines across our landscape and seas.
+Solar parks are less common, but even city-dwellers can spot solar panels on the rooftops of houses and increasingly of businesses – Tesco already has solar panels on 40 of its stores and recently announced plans to install them on another 100.1

 UK electricity generation by source